2019 Service Project Partner: ShelterBox

 - A children’s activity pack

 What is the Service Project?

 The Service Project was born out of the generous nature of the AAA’s members and their desire to give back to the local communities in the cities where the Annual Meeting was held.
 From 2011 through 2016, on behalf of its members, the AAA supported local communities with donations of thousands of new backpacks filled with school supplies.

-In 2017, the AAA began taking a more global approach to giving back and helping those who may otherwise go without by partnering with ShelterBox.
-The donations collected were used to provide essential emergency shelter and lifesaving equipment to families displaced due to natural disasters or humanitarian crises across the world.
-We look forward to another year of partnering with ShelterBox and providing aid to children and families affected by natural disasters and conflict.
+Since 2017, the AAA has taken a more global approach to giving back and helping those who may otherwise go without by partnering with ShelterBox.
+The donations collected are used to provide essential emergency shelter and lifesaving equipment to families displaced due to natural disasters or humanitarian crises across the world.

 Together, we can make a difference in the lives of children and families around the world.

 The AAA thanks you for your donation to the Service Project!